Emergent System Dynamics — Tenure, Incumbency, and Authority in Institutional Systems

 Coordination and Signaling Effects

 As participants observe repeated patterns, shared expectations form.
-These expectations guide coordination, signaling, and strategic alignment.
-Formal rules provide the frame; emergent dynamics supply the operating cues.
+These expectations guide coordination, signaling, and strategic alignment among participants.

 Coordination effects increase as visibility and repetition increase, producing shared understandings of how the system functions in practice.